nadavwr/lifty/README.md

 enabled to make it faster/easier to use.
 Try typing `lifty` and hit tab in an SBT session.

 Now that you have Lifty installed you need to teach it how to generate different files for you.
 You do so by pointing lifty to a recipe.
-Here's a [list](http://lifty.github.com/ List) of all currently known recipes.
+This site contains a [list](http://lifty.github.com/ "List") of all currently known recipes.

 Here's what you would have to type to teach Lifty about Lift projects and templates